kamyarghiam/kalshi_bot/README.md

 - Write all your code there, and make sure you add type hints where appropriate
 - Write unit and integration tests for your code
 - Add documentation in the README.md or anywhere appropriat
-- Run the tests with the command `pytest`
+- Run the tests with the command `pytest -n auto`
 - After tests are passing, check your code coverage report and make sure it's as close to 100% as possible (see `RUNNING TESTS` section above)
 - Use the following structure for your commits: first, run `git add .`.
 Then, run `git commit`.
 Note: we have pre-commits enabled.
 Pre-commits will essentially re-format your code, type check, remove unnecessary code, and spot other errors.
 It will auto-fix some of the errors, but you